spencerhooks/ziplineextension/README.md

 ## To Do List
 1. Add vanity functionality
 1. Add error handling for failed requests
-1. Figure out why closing the window after a request causes it to fail (for now, don't close)
+1. Add error handling for server address input
 1. Add a new page to show after the request with the result?
 1. Investigate another storage solution with better security
 1. Possibly change token input box to password type so that it is obscured.
-Can't decide if that is necessary (might be annoying).
+If I do, I'd like to make one that has a visible button.

 <br>
 <br>